 In fact, they’re not appealing at all, in my opinion.

-Sure, you can add other sections to the checkout page, but they have to be below everything else.
+Sure, you can add other sections to the cart page, but they have to be below everything else.

 There is no way to add bullet-points under your image or a Guarantee symbol near your button.

 Heck, you can’t even change the button color without going into the theme settings.

 It’s unfortunate for course creators looking for an all-in-one solution for creating courses and selling courses.